 'You can also grow tumbling varieties, such as cherry tomatoes in hanging baskets, and these are perfect for balconies and patios,' says Jill Vaughan.

-If growing tomatoes in pots and hanging baskets you will need to add liquid feed about once every 1-2 weeks, and water regularly to keep the compost moist – which can be at least once a day in hot weather when the plants grow larger.
+If growing tomatoes in pots, planters, or hanging baskets you will need to add liquid feed about once every 1-2 weeks, and water regularly to keep the compost moist – which can be at least once a day in hot weather when the plants grow larger.

 Growing tomatoes in grow bags